tkioci/.github/profile/README.md

 * **[tikoci/cligames](https://github.com/tikoci/cligames)** old BSD game collections (30+ games!) – wrapped into RouterOS container – with retro `telnet` interface.
 Available on [DockerHub](https://hub.docker.com/r/ammo74/cligames)

 * **[tikoci/netinstall](https://github.com/tikoci/netinstall)**  runs Mikrotik's netinstall tool as a RouterOS container, and QEMU to enable it for ARM/ARM64.
-This netinstall container uses UNIX `make` to download packages needed _automatically_ via provided `/container/env`.
+The netinstall container uses UNIX `make` to download packages needed _automatically_ via provided `/container/env`.
 Available on [DockerHub](https://hub.docker.com/r/ammo74/netinstall)

 * **[tikoci/serial2http](https://github.com/tikoci/serial2http)** wraps RouterOS "remote" serial port as an HTTP interface.
 Available on [DockerHub](https://hub.docker.com/r/ammo74/serial2http)

+> There are additional containers stored in TIKOCI's [Repositories](https://github.com/orgs/tikoci/repositories).
+Please note some repos are used as part of other builds, and other are just experiments - use unlisted containers with care, or as examples.
+If you have questions or problems, file an issue within the particular repo.
+>
 ### "Inside RouterOS" Projects

 Not all project in tikoci are containers.
 Projects below generally re-package, inspect, generate, or extract Mikrotik things, using GitHub Action builder.